PaloAltoNetworks/KIEMPossible/README.md

 - Subscription ID of the Subscription in which the cluster is deployed
 - Tenant ID of the tenant to which the subscription belongs
 - Workspace ID of the Log Analytics Workspace which acts as the audit logs destination
-- Permissions to get AKS credentials - at present Local Kubernetes Accounts must be enabled to retrieve the credentials (within the cluster the needed permissions are get on Roles, ClusterRoles, RoleBindings, ClusterRoleBindings and Namespaces)
+- Permissions to get AKS credentials - at present Local Kubernetes Accounts must be enabled to retrieve the credentials (within the cluster permissions to get Roles, ClusterRoles, RoleBindings, ClusterRoleBindings and Namespaces are required)
 - Audit logging configured for the cluster (`AKS->Cluster->Monitoring->Diagnostic Settings->Kubernetes Audit`) and permissions to retrieve the logs

 #### GCP
-- While the majority of the logic exists, GCP is not currently fully supported due to the rate limit enforced for the Logging API and the log structure
+- Name of the target cluster
+- Valid GCP Service Account credential file (in JSON format)
+- Project ID of the project in which the cluster is deployed
+- Region in which the cluster is deployed
+- Permissions to get GKE credentials (within the cluster permissions to get Roles, ClusterRoles, RoleBindings, ClusterRoleBindings and Namespaces are required)
+- Audit logging configured for the cluster (Enabled by default, `GKE->Clusters->Cluster->Features->Logging`) and permissions to retrieve the logs

 #### Local
 - Name of the target cluster